-To access cash abroad, get a debit card from your bank (cash card, ATM card) that is valid at ATMs internationally.
-ATM abroad will then give you the currency of the country you are in.
+To access cash abroad, get a debit card (cash card, ATM card) from your that is valid internationally.
+ATMs abroad will then give you the currency of the country you are in.
 Check directly with your card company for where the card will be accepted.